Chicken livers are the most overhyped and overrated catfish bait ever!

 Color – It’s common practice to soak chicken livers in red food coloring.
 I have heard claims over the years that this adds a level of effectiveness and that at times people found catfish would hit these baits with additional red coloring but not the unaltered ones.
 If you choose to add coloring, food coloring will stain anything it comes in contact with, including boat carpet so beware!

 Scents – In addition to adding coloring, adding additional scent is a fairly common practice.
-Garlic, anise, vanilla and even asafetida are often added to buckets of fresh livers to add additional scent.
+Garlic, anise, vanilla, and even asafetida are often added to buckets of fresh livers to add additional scent.
 Asafetida is a spice used in many Indian dishes, it is also referred to as “devils dung”.
 If you open a bottle of it and smell it you will quickly know why.

 Adding Chicken Livers To Other Baits

 Outside of just adding livers to a hook and fishing with them, it is fairly common practice for those making their own homemade catfish bait to add livers to their recipes.
-Most of these recipes involve running the livers through a blender or a grinder and adding them to either a cheese based bait or even a dough bait.
+Most of these recipes involve running the livers through a blender or a grinder and adding them to either a cheese-based bait or even a dough bait.

-There’s Livers MUCH Better Than Chicken Livers
+There are Livers MUCH Better Than Chicken Livers

 Turkey livers are tougher than chicken livers, will stay on the hook better. and in my experience catch just as many or more fish.